NTICompass/Demonoid-RSS-Torrents/README.md

 ## Downloading Torrents ##

 Normally, a user's RSS feed is `http://www.demonoid.me/rss/users/USERNAME.xml`.
 Instead of using that URL, use `http://YOURSERVER/path/to/demonoid.php/USERNAME`.
-The links will be changed from the torrent page (`http://www.demonoid.me/files/details/xxx/yyy`) to this script (`http://YOURSERVER/path/to/demonoid.php/xxx/yyy`).
+The links in the returned RSS will be changed from the torrent page (`http://www.demonoid.me/files/details/xxx/yyy`) to this script (`http://YOURSERVER/path/to/demonoid.php/xxx/yyy`).
 These links will be direct links to the torrent files (the PHP script will login to demonoid, and stream the torrent file).

   [1]: http://demonoid.me